onetwotrip/shorewall/README.md

     end

 ...in the above case, we're using the `add_shorewall_rules` definition to `ACCEPT` connections to port *8080*. `match_nodes` stanza can accept one *match item* or more like in our case.
 We've used two *match items* consequently there will be two *rules* generated.
 The same is valid for `rules`, you can pass one hash or an array of hashes.
 Basically, if you do so you get all of the *rules* generated for each *match item*.
 When creating static rules which don't require hosts matching you are free to omit *match_nodes*.

 Notably, any of the values in the `rules` hash can be a block, in which case it is executed with a hash argument containing both the match data, retrieved with the **matched_hosts**  key and all those values you passed via match item options hash.

+## Using **add_shorewall_zone** definition

+Another usage pattern comes when we want to add zones on runtime right away from the recipe code.
+Here comes `add_shorewall_zone` definition which expects zone name as the first argument and all the configuration parameters passed as always via block.
+The list of parameters:

+ * `interface` - is a **required** parameter which sets the physical interace for the new zone.
+ * `after`, `before` - positiong parameters used when a non-nested zone is created, since we don't know where the zone should be actually placed.
+These parameters are ingnored when we create a nested zone.
+The nested zone is always automatically placed right after its parent(s).
+ * `hosts` - the zone hosts search expression, which populates zones hosts via the shorewall search operation.
+ * `public` - specifies if addresses of the zone are public or private.
+Default is `false`.

+Typical usage of the definition might look as follows:

+    add_shorewall_zone 'test1' do
+      interface Shorewall.zone_interface('lan')
+      hosts '192.168.0.128/25'
+      after 'lan'
+      public false
+    end

+It's worth mentioning that `interface` is a required option, to simplify its choosing a helper method like `zone_interface` may be used.
+Also hosts `option` which basically can be omitted in case it's a single interface zone expects a valid search expression, for example like 'search:roles:test1'

 # Library information